kovacsikdev/conversions/README.md

 # Imperial Vs Metric Conversion

-The Imperial verus Metric app is a simple way to convert different, common, measurements between the Imperial and Metric systems.
+The Imperial versus Metric app is a simple way to convert different, common, measurements between the Imperial and Metric systems.
 See the app [here](https://kovacsikdev.github.io/conversions/).

 ## Features